dialex/start-testing/docs/types/test-pyramid.md

 OK then!
 It's just an [heuristic](#) to trigger our thinking, a starting point -- it should not be blindly pursued as perfection.

+The pyramid concept also suggests the analogy to a construction.
+Each test layer is a different material used in the construction.
+A building made of a single thing is not as good as one that uses specialised. contributes to the stability of the building.
+Each layer is focused on one thing.

+Swiss cheese slices have holes.
+We want to create a surface where you can't see through.
+So we layer, one slice on top of the other.
+Individually, slices have holes and don't cover the whole surface, but together the surface of one layer covers the holes of the layer below.

+And that's what we want to achieve with our testing layers.
+Invidually each layer has coverage gaps, but all together we efficiently maximise coverage.
+The right tool for the right job.
+Divide to conquer.

 > The test pyramid is a way of thinking about how different kinds of automated tests should be used to create a balanced portfolio.
 Its essential point is that you should have many more low-level [UnitTests](https://martinfowler.com/bliki/UnitTest.html) than high level [BroadStackTests](https://martinfowler.com/bliki/BroadStackTest.html) running through a GUI.
 >
 > tests that drove an application through its user-interface. easy to record tests, and the tests can be recorded by people with no knowledge of programming.
 Testing through the UI like this is slow, increasing build times.
 Often it requires installed licences for the test automation software, which means it can only be done on particular machines.
 Usually these cannot easily be run in a "headless" mode, monitored by scripts to put in a proper deployment pipeline.
 Most importantly such tests are very brittle.
 An enhancement to the system can easily end up breaking lots of such tests, which then have to be re-recorded.